sha9189/Ecommerce-Website-Farmers-Fruit-Market/README.md

 #### Video Demo:  <URL HERE>

 #### Description:
 This is the implementation of an E-commerce website for buying fruits from the farmer's market.
-Some of the abilities the website provides are
+Some of the abilities that the website provides are
 - Create a new user account
 - Sign in
 - View all items currently available